 Flatterers love praising others in front of a group to draw attention to themselves.

-Encouragers speak highly of people even when they’re not there.
-Encouragers do not betray, gossip, or share personal information.
-Encouragers have integrity.
-They are authentic and trustworthy.
+A helpful encourager speaks highly of people even when they’re not there.
+They do not betray, gossip, or share personal information.
+Someone who wants to be helpful is authentic and trustworthy.